SQL iceberg

 Sparse is a column modifier that optimizes storage when there are many null values.

-In traditional storage, a field has a reserved amount of bytes for it in the line even when its value is null, which is a waste.
+In traditional storage, a field has a reserved amount of bytes for it in the row even when the value is null, which is a waste.

-With sparse columns, a null value occupies zero bytes on the line and a non-null value occupies the original size plus 4 bytes.
+With sparse columns, a null value occupies zero bytes on the row and a non-null value occupies the original size plus 4 bytes.

-Practical example, NVARCHAR(16) column needs 32 bytes on each line.
+Practical example, NVARCHAR(16) column needs 32 bytes on each row.
 With sparse, if null, 0 bytes will be used; if not null, 36 bytes.

 Percentage of nullsColumn size difference